ga4gh/data-security/AAI/AAIConnectProfile.md

 #### Claims sent to Data Holder by a Broker via /userinfo

 Only the GA4GH claims truly must be as proscribed here.
 Refer to OIDC Spec for more information.
-The /userinfo endpoint MAY use `application/json`, but `application/jwt` is preferred and `application/jwt` MUST be signed.
-[UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse)
+The /userinfo endpoint MAY use `application/json`, but `application/jwt` is preferred and `application/jwt` MUST be signed as per [UserInfo](https://openid.net/specs/openid-connect-core-1_0.html#UserInfoResponse) .
 ```
 {
  "iss": "https://\<issuer website\>/",